Kelly Ball Test:-

 Average Value of the reading = Slump value

 - The test results are more accurate when compared with the slump test.

 - This test is a simple and instant which can perform on site.

 - It doesn’t require lengthy calculation to find the workability of concrete.

 Disadvantages of Kelly ball test:

-- Kelly ball test is not suitable for larger size aggregates if used it influences the results.
+- Kelly ball test is not suitable for larger size aggregates.

 - The surface of the concrete should be leveled to test the concrete.